chngyicheng/background-subtract-optical-flow/README.md

 # Moving Object Detection with a Moving Monocular Camera using Optical Flow

-This project was my Final Year Project in the National University of Singapore.
+This project serves as my Final Year Project in the National University of Singapore in 2022.
 Many functionalities are still not present and are to be added in the future.
 A legacy file of using the Lucas-Kanade Optical Flow has also been left in the `src/` directory for future reference and experimentation.

+This R&D project aims to explore the possibility of using solely optical flow to achieve background substraction.

 ## Overview
 With the current background subtraction techniques, a static camera is required for the usual background subtraction techniques.
-For a moving camera, a new method had to be explored.
+For a moving camera, a new method was explored.

 This repository attempts to utilise OpenCV's Farneback Optical Flow in this new way: background subtraction and foreground object detection, performed in post-processing.